The Global Malaria Epidemic

 In 2010, the Obama Administration released a six-year strategic plan to address malaria globally, known as the Lantos-Hyde U.S. Government Malaria Strategy, which proposed “an expanded approach to USG-supported malaria control efforts”.
 This strategy is integrated into the U.S. Global Health Initiative (GHI)—the government’s effort to develop a comprehensive strategy for global health announced in May 2009 by President Obama—and is directed at reaching malaria-specific targets set forth in the GHI.21, 22

-U.S. bilateral funding for malaria, which include PMI and other malaria efforts, totaled $3.6 billion between FY 2004 and 2011; was approximately $806 million in FY 2012; and President Obama requested $775 million for FY 2013—a 4% decrease over the FY 2012 level (see Figure 3).23 Most funding is provided to PMI focus countries.23 U.S. bilateral support also includes significant amounts for malaria research.24
+U.S. bilateral funding for malaria, which include PMI and other malaria efforts, increased from $198 million in FY 2004 to a high of $844 million in FY 2014, and totaled $6.1 billion over the period.
+The FY 2015 request for malaria totaled $852 million—a 1% increase over the FY 2014 level.23 Most funding is provided to PMI focus countries.23 U.S. bilateral support also includes significant amounts for malaria research.23

 The Global Response

-Other significant international efforts include the World Bank’s Booster Program for Malaria Control in Africa, which committed more than $1 billion,26 and private sector support, particularly from the Bill & Melinda Gates Foundation, which has committed billions to malaria to date and additional funding to the Global Fund.27
+Other significant international efforts include the World Bank’s Booster Program for Malaria Control in Africa, which committed more than $1 billion,25 and private sector support, particularly from the Bill & Melinda Gates Foundation, which has committed billions to malaria to date and additional funding to the Global Fund.26

 CDC.
 Malaria: www.cdc.gov/malaria/.